 The Observatory itself is free to enter and have a look around.
 They do offer paid tours, but I think for someone who only has a mild interest, just looking around is enough.
 If you happen to be here at 1pm you can observe the timeball on the roof dropping.
 In the past this was used by ships out in the harbour, as well as the Sydney General Post Office, to ensure their clocks were right on time.

 Walk across the Sydney Harbour Bridge

-There are a few options to enjoy the Sydney Harbour Bridge.
+When is comes to free things to do, Sydney has some iconic activities, like walking the Sydney Harbour Bridge.
+There are a few options to enjoy the iconic Bridge.
 Of course you can do the famous bridge climb, but that can cost hundreds of dollars.
 Another option is to pay to climb up inside one of the pylons for a view over the harbour.
 Walking across the bridge though is free, with almost the same fabulous views – and some may argue better views because of the angle.

 We spent around half an hour walking across the bridge and back taking copious photos of the Opera House, ferries, the magnificent harbour and the bridge itself.
 Definitely feels like I have finally ticked something off my bucket list.

 Explore The Rocks